BardicDefense/purple-hack/README.md

 damage, either from a reef, sandbank, squall, storm, shipboard artillery, or monster of the deep, roll 1d6.
 If the result is equal to or greater than the ship’s hull strength, lower ship strength by 1.
-When a ship only has a strength of 2, it’s taking on water, or has damaged rigging or sails, and now travels at ½ normal movement.
+When a ship only has a strength of 2, it is taking on water or has damaged rigging or sails, and now travels at ½ normal movement.
 When a ship’s strength is reduced to 0, it founders at sea and is lost, taking 2d6 turns to sink.
 If half the crew works to save the vessel, it might (50% chance) avoid this fate.
 This takes 1d6 turns and cannot be done if under attack.
 All crew and passengers able to jump clear must roll a Strength saving throw and hit or beat their AC to find debris which will help them make it to shore.
-On a failure, usual [swimming rules](##swimming) apply.
+On a failure, usual [swimming rules](#swimming) apply.
-Note that wearing medium or heavy armor will cause one to sink and begin to drown immediately on a failed roll.

-Hull strength can be repaired, though it requires a full week while the ship is brought ashore.
-It costs 100d. of spare parts, plus timbers felled from shore, to bring hull strength to full.
+Hull strength can be repaired, though the ship must be brought ashore.
+It costs 100d. of spare parts, plus timbers felled from shore, to patch the hull and bring its strength to full.
+The ship's carpenter must make a Carpentry skill check with a target of 4 to finish the work in a week; failure indicates that another week and another skill check will be required to complete the work.
 The crew cannot carry out any more repairs until those spare parts are replaced at a port.

 **Fire**: When a vessel is struck by a flaming missile (or suffers an incendiary mishap), the referee rolls 2d6.
 On a 5 or higher, the ship catches fire with no